Zach's writing ranges from matters of gardening, cooking, aquariums, and fish to more niche topics like coin collecting.

 How to Use Urine as Fertilizer

-- Compost Booster - A full strength urine may be administered to the compost pile every time it is turned.
+- Compost Booster: A full strength urine may be administered to the compost pile every time it is turned.
 Save a day's worth of urine and add it to the pile.
 If you're a guy, just drop fly and do your business.
-Make sure you're neighbors aren't watching though!
+Make sure your neighbors aren't watching though!

 Things to Keep in Mind

 - Fertilize with the urine solution at a maximum of once a week.
 The freshest urine is the best.

 - Just for good measure, stop administering the urine fertilizer two weeks before harvesting food crops.

 - Never use urine that is compromised.
 The urine should only be taken from a healthy individual with a relatively good diet.
 Medicines, hormones, preservatives, and bacteria from urinary tract infections can all show up in urine.
 The better you treat yourself, the better fertilizer you'll produce.

 - Not every lady should donate.
 Those on birth control shouldn't participate.
 Higher levels of estrogen can cause a lot of unintended issues with the environment.